 The buyer side program guide for RISE with SAP across entry paths, FUE mechanics, contract terms, and the renewal trajectory.

-RISE with SAP is the centre of SAP's commercial strategy through 2030.
-The program touches every major SAP renewal, every ECC to S/4HANA migration, and most of the BTP credit conversation.
+RISE with SAP sits at the center of SAP's commercial strategy through 2030.
+The program touches most major SAP renewals, every ECC to S/4HANA migration conversation, and most of the BTP credit discussion.

 SAP launched RISE in January 2021.
-The original framing was transformation as a service.
+The framing was transformation as a service.

 GROW with SAP launched in 2023 for the SMB segment.
 RISE Premium emerged in 2024 for the largest deployments.
 The program now spans the full customer base.